5128 - 美國願景:探索二十世紀書寫 英授 Taught in English

 “American Landscapes: Explorations in Twentieth Century Writing”

-Many of the massive social, environmental, and political changes that unfolded over the course of the twentytieth century America are reflected in the readings for this course, which aims to investigate works twentytieth century fiction and non-fiction in the context of their historical reality.
-The reality and myth of the frontier, divisions separating urban versus rural experience, the rise of race awareness and the American civil rights movement, an emerging middle class and suburban lifestyle, are reflected in the content of these books.
-The proteinists and other characters in these works confront or find themselves enangled, actually and metaphorically, with an ever-altering American landscape as they seek to define themselves and their needs and make sense of a sometimes senseless and fraught social order.
+Many of the massive social, environmental, and political changes that unfolded over the course of the twentieth century America are reflected in the readings for this course, which aims to investigate works twentieth century fiction and non-fiction in the context of their historical reality.
+The reality and myth of the frontier, divisions separating urban versus rural experience, the rise of race awareness and the American civil rights movement, an emergent middle class and suburban lifestyle, are reflected in the content of these books.
+The protagonists and other characters in these works confront or find themselves entangled, actually and metaphorically, with an ever-altering American landscape as they seek to define themselves and their needs and make sense of a sometimes senseless and fraught social order.

 Many of the massive social, environmental, and political changes that unfolded over the course of the twentieth century America are reflected in the readings for this course, which aims to investigate works twentieth century fiction in the context of their historical reality.
 The reality and myth of the frontier, divisions separating urban versus rural experience, the rise of race awareness and the American civil rights movement, an emergent middle class and suburban lifestyle, are reflected in the content of these books.
 The protagonists and other characters in these works confront or find themselves entangled, actually and metaphorically, with an ever-altering American landscape as they seek to define themselves and their needs and make sense of a sometimes senseless and fraught social order